-Where a complaint relates to the chief executive, the chief executive and chair of trustees will be made aware of each stage in the process and an investigation and response will be carried out by a trustee, in accordance with complaints process B.
+Where a complaint relates to the Chief Executive, the Chief Executive and Chair of Trustees will be made aware of each stage in the process and an investigation and response will be carried out by a trustee.
+The complaint will proceed directly to Stage 2.